This text has been rolling around the Internet since at least the 1990s.

-7. An Orthodox Jew does one of two things: a) Take another route to work that doesn’t have a stop sign so that he doesn’t run the risk of disobeying the Law; b) Stop at the sign, say “Blessed art Thou, O L-rd our G-d, King of the universe, Who hast given us Thy commandment to stop,” wait 3 seconds according to his watch, and then proceed.
-Incidentally, the Talmud has the following comments on this passage: R[abbi] Meir says: He who does not stop shall not live long.
+7. An Orthodox Jew does one of two things: a) Take another route to work that doesn’t have a stop sign so that he doesn’t run the risk of disobeying the Law; b) Stop at the sign, say “Blessed art thou, O Lord our God, king of the universe, who hast given us thy commandment to stop,” wait 3 seconds according to his watch, and then proceed.
+Incidently, the Talmud has the following comments on this passage: R[abbi] Meir says: He who does not stop shall not live long.
 R. Hillel says: Cursed is he who does not count to three before proceeding.
 R. Simon ben Yudah says: Why three?
 Because the Holy One, blessed be He, gave us the Law, the Prophets, and the Writings.
 R. ben Issac says: Because of the three patriarchs.
-R. Yehuda says: Why bless the L-rd at a stop sign?
-Because it says, “Be still and know that I am G-d”….
+R. Yehuda says: Why bless the Lord at a stop sign?
+Because it says, “Be still and know that I am God”….

 8. A scholar from the Jesus Seminar concludes that the passage “STOP” undoubtably was never uttered by Jesus himself because being the progressive Jew that He was, He would never have wanted to stifle peoples’ progress.
 Therefore, STOP must be a textual insertion belonging entirely to stage III of the gospel tradition, when the church was first confronted by traffic in its parking lot.